Sir John Shelley, 6th Baronet: Career

 He married in 1807 Frances, the daughter and heiress of Thomas Winckley of Brockholes, Lancashire, with whom he had 4 sons and 2 daughters.
 He inherited Maresfield Park in Sussex in 1814 on the death of his maternal uncle.

 He was also a notable breeder of Thoroughbred racehorses including The Derby winners Phantom (1811), Cedric (1824) and Priam (1830).

 Cricket career

 He was mainly associated with Sussex and was an early member of Marylebone Cricket Club (MCC).
-He made 10 known appearances in first-class cricket matches from 1792 to 1795.
+He made 10 known appearances in important matches from 1792 to 1795.

 Family

 He died in 1852 and was succeeded by his eldest son John.
 His third son Adolphus Edward Shelley was the first Auditor-General in Hong Kong.
 His wife, Frances Winkley, Lady Shelley (1787–1873), was a noted diarist and close friend of the Duke of Wellington.